-Managing an organization’s finance process improvements is hardly a walk through the park because of the sheer amount of manual work that comes with it.
+Managing an organization’s finance process automation is hardly a walk through the park because of the sheer amount of manual work that comes with it.
 It becomes necessary to have automated processes wherever you can to run a more efficient business.
-Options like KiSSFLOW can help you with that.
+Options like Kissflow can help you with that.

 - Clear Your Finance Approval Process in Minutes